 1601 Shoreline Hwy, Muir Beach, CA 94965

-Includes day-long instruction, facilities, lunch, and tea service. $160.
+The retreat includes meditation & yoga instruction, facilities, lunch, and tea service. $160.

-"Asana without meditation is not asana that’s helping us evolve in a more fundamental understanding of our deeper purpose, and our spiritual capacity.
+"Asana without meditation is not asana that’s helping us evolve in a more fundamental understanding of our deeper purpose and our spiritual capacity.
 Just because we’re doing asana, does not mean we’re doing Yoga.
 Yoga is the essence of life.
 It’s awakening to that essence of being…the height of becoming…and the height of being.
 That’s Yoga.

 You can do asana and not be established in Yoga.
 And you can be in Yoga, and not do asana.
 You can be an asana master, and be a mess.
 You can be so advanced, in so many asanas, and yet be living your life in a completely unhealthy, adharmic way…a way that’s not supportive of the greater good.
 And you can be living in a way that is supporting the greater good, and not do asana.